Capernaum, its synagogues and other sites of Christian interest

-After the destruction of the Temple, and particularly in the late Roman period, Kfar Nahum became more populated because of its location on the road between the Galilee and Damascus, and its fishing and port.
+After the destruction of the Second Temple, particularly in the late Roman period, the population of Kfar Nahum increased because of its location on the road between the Galilee and Damascus and because of its fishing industry and port.
 A large influx of Jews to the Galilee after the Bar Kochba Revolt added to its population.
-By the 4th century, it had become a mixed Jewish and Christian town, although it had been home to some gentiles even by the 1st century.
-The town suffered from a number of major earthquakes, but was rebuilt after them.
+By the 4th century it had become a mixed Jewish and Christian town, although it was home to some gentiles even by the 1st century CE.
+The town suffered from a number of major earthquakes, but was rebuilt after each of them.
 However, it was abandoned after a devastating earthquake in the 11th century.
+The site is owned by the Franciscan Church and they carried out the excavations.

 VISITING CAPERNAUM